 Challenge #1: The sky is always falling

 When things get tough, a commitment phobe’s instinct is to call off the relationship.
 “Let’s break up” is a common refrain during fights.
 Every argument becomes a crisis of survival for the relationship.

 Apart from the emotional roller coaster ride, the practical problem is that it’s almost impossible to plan anything together.
 A vacation planned together yesterday has to be cancelled because you “broke up” today.
 But if you do cancel, chances are you’ll get back together tomorrow when things have cooled down.

 What to do: Stay calm and carry on

 The best thing to do when this happens is: Nothing.
 Don’t say “Fine, let’s break up”.
-Don’t write or call or text to try and save the relationship.
-Don’t change your plans (yet).
+Neither should you write or call or text to try and save the relationship.
+And don’t change your plans (yet).
 Any action you take will escalate the already volatile situation.

 Be as inert as you can.
 Understand that this is not your crisis, but the other person’s.
 Just go about your day(s) and wait for the storm to blow over.
 Most of the time the relationship will get back on track.
-And if the break is indeed final, you’re seriously better off with someone else who is not a commitment phobe.
+And if the break is indeed final, you’re seriously better off with someone else who is not living with commitment phobia.

 Challenge #2: It feels like an emotional yoyo

 Commitment phobes go through a push-pull emotional cycle.
 When you get close, they will push you away with cruel words and dark actions.
 Once you distance yourself, they will pull you back with sweetness and light.
 When you get close again, the cycle continues.

 It can be emotionally exhausting because things seem to be either going really well or very badly, and there is no stable middle ground.
 Worst of all, you are often heavily criticised or otherwise treated badly.
 This is the commitment phobe’s way of pushing you away.